 Atelier Sophie: The Alchemist of the Mysterious Book is the best older Atelier game for beginners

 This is easily the best entry point into the older Atelier games and is the first game in the Mysterious trilogy.
-It is available on PS4, PS Vita, and PC currently and tells the tale of Sophie who finds a book called Plactha that moves and talks on its own.
+It is available on PS4, PS Vita, Switch, and PC currently and tells the tale of Sophie who finds a book called Plactha that moves and talks on its own.
 She aims to restore the book’s memories which in turn make her a better Alchemist.
 Atelier Sophie has both English and Japanese voice acting options.
 Any of the three platforms is fine for this release.
-Hopefully it gets a Nintendo Switch port in the future.

 Should you start with Atelier Firis: The Alchemist and the Mysterious Journey?